-Not Fitted states – the related entry in the Variants Manager dialog reflects any changes that are made.
+Not Fitted states – the related entry in the Variant Manager dialog reflects any changes that are made.

-The component’s fitted state will be graphically indicated as defined in the Variant Options dialog (accessed from the button in the Variants Management dialog).
+The component’s fitted state will be graphically indicated as defined in the Variant Options dialog (accessed from the button in the Variant Management dialog).

 Changes can be made directly to a displayed component variant parameter by selecting the parameter text then clicking the text a second time to enable editing mode.
-Any changes made will be adopted by that component’s entry in the Variants Manager dialog.
+Any changes made will be adopted by that component’s entry in the Variant Manager dialog.

 A variant parameter may also be directly edited in the Parameter Variation dialog, which is opened by double-clicking on the parameter text.
 As usual, this function is only available when in the compiled schematic view, and any changes made will also register in the Variant Management dialog.

 To change a component's physical designator, directly within the compiled document view of a source schematic, simply click once on the designator to focus it, then click again to begin editing.
 Note that in-place designator editing is only possible when the Enable In-Place Editing option is enabled in the Schematic – General page of the Preferences dialog.

 In-place editing of designators is essentially a graphical shortcut to defining a Locked Physical Designator, which can also be defined in the Physical Component Properties dialog (double click on the component) or Designator Annotation dialog (double-click on the designator).

 In terms of component annotation, these dialogs offer the same content.
 Use the Annotate options to specify either: